No time to bake from scratch, but still want to call a challah your own? Change up your own or store-bought challah dough with these three toppings.

 Prepare the lye bath.
 In a glass or plastic container big enough to hold the challah loaf, combine 5 cups water and ¼ cup lye, mixing it slowly so that it doesn’t splash.
 This is enough for 5 challahs.
 If only making one or two, divide it in half.

-Do not mix in the lye unless you are ready to dip the challah and don’t let it sit after you are done and the lye started “eating” into the bowl.
+Do not mix in the lye unless you are ready to dip the challah and don’t let it sit after you are done or the will lye start “eating” into the bowl.
 I prefer to place my container directly into the sink and work there to prevent any accidental spills on the counter.
 Some argue that glass is preferable to plastic, or vice versa.
 I’ve had success with both.

 Wearing gloves, carefully dip each loaf into the water bath, top side down.
 Let sit for 20-30 seconds.
 Flip over and let sit another few seconds.